 Select type of display to use.
 This option is a replacement for the old style -sdl/-curses/... options.
-Valid values for type are none
+Valid values for type are

-Display video output via SDL (usually in a separate graphics window; see the SDL documentation for other possibilities).

-Display video output via curses.
+- sdl Display video output via SDL (usually in a separate graphics window; see the SDL documentation for other possibilities). - curses Display video output via curses.
 For graphics device models which support a text mode, QEMU can display this output using a curses/ncurses interface.
 Nothing is displayed when the graphics device is in graphical mode or if the graphics device does not support a text mode.
 Generally only the VGA device models support text mode.

-Do not display video output.
+The font charset used by the guest can be specified with the charset option, for example charset=CP850 for IBM CP850 encoding.
+The default is CP437. - none Do not display video output.
 The guest will still see an emulated graphics card, but its output will not be displayed to the QEMU user.
-This option differs from the -nographic option in that it only affects what is done with video output; -nographic also changes the destination of the serial and parallel port data.
+This option differs from the -nographic option in that it only affects what is done with video output; -nographic also changes the destination of the serial and parallel port data. - gtk Display video output in a GTK window.
+This interface provides drop-down menus and other UI elements to configure and control the VM during runtime. - vnc Start a VNC server on display <arg> egl-headless spice-app

-gtk

-Display video output in a GTK window.
-This interface provides drop-down menus and other UI elements to configure and control the VM during runtime.

-vnc

-Start a VNC server on display <arg>
+Offload all OpenGL operations to a local DRI device.
+For any graphical display, this display needs to be paired with either VNC or SPICE displays.

+Start QEMU as a Spice server and launch the default Spice client application.
+The Spice server will redirect the serial consoles and QEMU monitors.
+(Since 4.0)